-A common approach for solving zero-sum stochastic games is to first implement the minimax value iteration $v^i_{t+1}=\mathcal{B}^i(v_t^i)$ until (approximate) convergence to $v_*^i$ \citep{banach1922operations}, and then solve the matrix game $\max_{\mu^i\in\Delta(\mathcal{A}^i)}\min_{\mu^{-i}\in\Delta(\mathcal{A}^{-i})}(\mu^i)^\top\mathcal{T}^i(v_*^i)(s)\mu^{-i}$ for each state $\in\mathcal{S}$ to obtain a Nash equilibrium policy.
-However, implementing this algorithm requires complete knowledge of the underlying transition probabilities.
-Moreover, since the output is independent of the opponent's policy as it always assumes the opponent is best responding, it is more of an equilibrium computation algorithm rather than a rational one by the definition in \cite{bowling2001rational}.
-To develop model-free and rational learning dynamics, let us first rewrite the minimax value iteration:
+A common approach for computing equilibria in zero-sum stochastic games is to first apply minimax value iteration, $v^i_{t+1}=\mathcal{B}^i(v_t^i)$, to obtain $v_*^i$ \citep{banach1922operations}, and then, for each state $s\in\mathcal{S}$, solve the matrix game $\max_{\mu^i\in\Delta(\mathcal{A}^i)}\min_{\mu^{-i}\in\Delta(\mathcal{A}^{-i})}(\mu^i)^\top\mathcal{T}^i(v_*^i)(s)\mu^{-i}$.
+However, implementing this procedure requires complete knowledge of the transition probabilities.
+Moreover, since its output is independent of the opponent's actual policy and instead assumes that the opponent always best responds, this procedure is better viewed as an equilibrium computation algorithm rather than a rational one in the sense of \cite{bowling2001rational}.